Generating new sources of business and revenue.

 Pros for Compass:

 Integrated services.
 The escrow, title, and mortgage are big deals and are big money makers.
-They also have many partnerships with peripheral services and providers that are tried and true.
+They also have many partnerships and joint ventures with peripheral services and providers that are tried and true.
 As margins shrink on the brokerage side, it is more important than ever to create a holistic consumer experience, ensuring there is money to be made on all elements of the homebuying and selling experience.

 Coverage.
 Anywhere is a worldwide organization and is also located in many small markets via the franchise network.
 This gives Compass a global footprint overnight.